german3w1/project_TeamForecast/README.md

 # project_TeamForecast
 Weather Client for Windows 10 (ru)

-Created with Qt Creator 4.14.2, QMake
+Created with love using Qt Creator 4.14.2 and QMake

 ## Deploy:
 - Use windeployqt.exe to deploy this application on Windows